lsms-worldbank/selector/src/mdhlp/sel_matches_regex.md

 # Options

 __**neg**ate__ inverts the regex selection.
 Rather than return matching variables, this option returns variables that do not match.

+__varlist__ restricts the scope of the regex search to the user-provided variable list.
+By default, `sel_matches_regex` searches for matches in all variables in memory.
+With __varlist__, the scope of the search can be narrowed.
+This narrower varlist could come, for example, from other commands in `selector`.

 # Examples
 <!-- A couple of examples to help the user get started and a short explanation of each of them. -->